atoptima/Coluna.jl/docs/src/man/decomposition.md

 The multiplicity of the subproblems is defined in the convexity constraints.
 Lower and upper multiplicity are $1$ by default.

+At the beginning of the column generation algorithm, the master formulation does not have any master columns.
+Therefore, the master may be infeasible.
+To prevent this, Coluna adds a local artifical variable specific to each constraint of the master and a global artificial variable.
+Costs of articial and global artificial variables can be defined in [Coluna.Params](@ref).

 Subproblems take the following form (here, it's the first subproblem) :

 ![Subproblem n°1 formulation](../static/dw_sp.svg)

-where the $\bar{c}$ is the reduced cost of the original variables computed by the column generation algorihm.
+where $\bar{c}$ is the reduced cost of the original variables computed by the column generation algorithm.

-## Benders
+## Benders (alpha)

 Let's consider the following coefficient matrix that has a block diagonal structure in gray and some linking variables in blue :